 iii) OUE Commercial Trust

-As OUE Commercial Trust was just recently merged with OUE Hospitality Trust, so there won't be any full year result for this merged REITs.
+As OUE Commercial Trust was just recently merged with OUE Hospitality Trust, so there won't be any full-year results for these merged REITs.
 I would take 4Q 2019 result and annualize it for calculation.

 Extracted from OUE Commercial Trust annual report |

-i) Distribution & income support to be annualized from 4Q 2019, ignore income volatility from Hospitality sector.
+i) Distribution & income support to be annualized from 4Q 2019, ignoring income volatility from the Hospitality sector.

-ii) Distribution remained constant from for 2020 to 2023, adjusted when income support end.
+ii) Distribution remained constant from 2020 to 2023, adjusted when income supports end.

 iii) Outstanding increased by 0.6% per year.